philipwalton/blog/_articles/web-components-and-the-future-of-modular-css.md

 This means there's coupling.
 And this, inherently, is the problem.

-### Abstraction
+### The abstraction layer

 When CSS was first introduced, it *was* the abstraction layer.
 CSS allowed us to remove `<font>` tags and `align` attributes from our markup, define reusable collections of styles, and target elements to apply those styles to via selectors.

 While there's absolutely nothing wrong this this approach, it doesn't scale well on sites that have many developers all writing styles at the same time.
 As already mentioned, selectors are global and globals don't normally scale well.

-### Methodologies

-As web applications have grown in complexity and web development teams have grown in size, it became apparent that allowed anyone to write whatever selectors they wanted just doesn't work.
+As web applications grew in complexity and web development teams grew in size, it became apparent that allowing anyone to write whatever selectors they wanted just doesn't work.
 At all.

-Conventions and best-practices arose around the idea that the the most predictable selector is the one that contains just a single class, which is applied directly to the element you want to style.
-Applying a single class to every element requires a lot more classes in your HTML, but it also makes your code much easier to reason about, and far more predictable.
-When you want to change how something looks, you just change that class selector's declaration, and you can be sure it will only affect the elements that use that class.

-By contrast, when you write selectors that expect a particular HTML structure, changing the selector or the HTML structure, evening in seemingly harmless ways, will always run the risk of breaking things.

-To deal with this, methodologies like BEM, SMACSS, and OOCSS have emerged and (for the most part) are extremely effective.
-It turns out that despite the need for a lot of repetition in the HTML, maintaining and abstracting HTML into templates and partials is far easier than managing global selector spaghetti.
+The abstraction layer needed to go somewhere else.

-#### Preprocessors
+### Preprocessors

-Some people try to deal with the issue of excess classes in the HTML by letting a preprocessor do a lot of the heavy lifting.
-Instead of defining modular styles as classes, you define them as abstract placeholders (if using Sass), and compose them inside your rule declarations:
+CSS preprocessors seemed like an obvious solution to reduce tedium and abstract away complexity.
+Instead of defining styles as classes you can define them as mixins or abstract rules (placeholders in Sass) that can be extended.
+For example:

 ```css
 %roundedBox { ... }